 Naltrexone 50 mg film-coated tablets are oval biconvex, white or yellow oral pills with 50 embossed on one side and 1170 on the other.
 These Naltrexone pills are prescribed for alcohol and opioid use disorder once you have cleared the detoxification phase, as it is effective in maintaining abstinence and preventing a relapse.

-You must take the dosage of Naltrexone that best suits your symptoms and can help you curb the cravings.
+You must take the dosage of Naltrexone that best suits your symptoms and helps you curb cravings.
 Talk to an addiction medicine specialist in NJ today to get your dose adjusted according to your current condition 844.445.2565.

 Table of Contents